-Even though the program has been known in the past to be successful overall, no formal assessment of its performance exists.
-A paper survey distributed at the end of the 2014-2015 academic year identified several gaps.
+No formal assessment of the VMP performance exists.
+A survey distributed by the SAO at the end of the 2014-2015 academic year identified several gaps.
 Student attendance and engagement, understanding of roles and responsibilities of all parties, and identification and resolution of issues were among majors themes identified as requiring amelioration.
-This is not unique to the Ottawa program.
 Inappropriate or unrealistic expectations from both mentees and mentors towards mentorship have been observed in other programs to be a barrier for effective and satisfying mentorship experiences [3, 1].
 Time commitments, as well as negative or neutral perceptions of the value of such program have also been barriers to participation for students and mentors of certain American medical schools [1].
-It was also recognized that evaluation of mentorship programs is often challenging [1], which may be a barrier to proper management of issues within groups and within the program.
+It was also recognized that evaluation of mentorship programs is often challenging, due to unclear expectations from both parties, and often informal or unstructured setup.
+[1]

-The purpose of this study was to identify gaps to be targeted for continuous improvements of the VMP.
-These identified gaps, mentioned above, were the foundation for developing innovations to further improve the program in terms of engagement, understanding, as well as overall experience.
+The purpose of this study was to describe the gaps identified in the 2014-2015 academic year, the innovations that were implemented to address these gaps, as well as present gathered data from survey’s that may provide some indirect evidence towards addressing gaps, and lay the foundation for future, more rigorous, analysis of program function.

 APPROACHING THE GAPS

-From the completed surveys that were distributed during the 2014-2015 End of the Year and Awards Night, three major gaps were identified, and simple innovations were developed with the intention of approximating those gaps (See Figure 1).
+From the completed surveys that were distributed during the 2014-2015 End of the Year and Awards Night, three major gaps were identified, and innovations were developed with the intention of approximating those gaps (See Figure 1).

 Event Attendance and Program Engagement

-Suboptimal attendance of students to program wide VMP events and lower than targeted survey response rates were important issues identified as requiring addressing.
 The 2014-2015 survey showed that quality communication between students and mentors within some groups was not always present.
-This was addressed by increasing frequency and improving quality of email communications, increasing the program’s social media presence, and providing more support and direction to second year group coordinators and mentors concerning their roles.
+This was addressed by increasing frequency and improving quality of email communications, increasing the program’s social media presence, and providing support to second year group coordinators and mentors through a training session.

-Increased email communications served as a constant reminder of the program’s existence, goals, and resources.
+Increased email communications served as a constant reminder of the program’s existence, , and offered opportunities for mentors and second year coordinators to contact program coordinators.
 In order to increase social media presence the VMP communications coordinator created and maintained a closed VMP Facebook group and submitted blog posts to the Aesculapian Society website.
 The Facebook group was also intended to foster a more collaborative environment and make inter-group activities more easily accessible.
+All initiatives were intended to increase attendance at program wide events.

 Understanding of the VMP

-From survey results themselves, it was suspected that the level of understanding of the program may be related to limited knowledge of the VMP vision and goals as demonstrated by a general unawareness of available resources, as well as a shared interest between mentors, second year coordinators, and members of the SAO of having joint meetings in order to discuss how to improve students’ mentorship experience.
+From survey results, it was inferred by program coordinators that the level of understanding of the program may be related to limited knowledge of the VMP vision and goals.
+This was demonstrated by a general unawareness of available resources, as well as a shared interest between mentors, second year coordinators, and members of the SAO of having joint meetings in order to discuss how to improve students’ mentorship experience.

 In an attempt to answer the needs of all participants (i.e. students, second year coordinators, and mentors) a mentor training session was provided by Dr. Karima Khamisa (a senior mentor), and a second year coordinator training session was provided by the VMP student team in September 2015.
 Related resources were made available to both mentors and students.
 These included a PowerPoint presentation with a review of the vision and goals of the VMP, a review of their respective roles, and strategies to a successful year.
 Access to the SAO website, the VMP Facebook group, and program coordinators contact information was also discussed.